Retropikzel/foreign-c/README.md

     - Will work on nodejs by using some C FFI library from npm
     - Javascript side needs design
 - [MIT-Scheme](https://www.gnu.org/software/mit-scheme/)
+    - Need to study the implementation more
 - [s7](https://scheme.fail://ccrma.stanford.edu/software/snd/snd/s7.html)
+    - Propably does not need FFI?
 - [Airship](https://gitlab.com/mbabich/airship-scheme)
+    - Need to study the implementation more
 - [Other gambit targets](https://gambitscheme.org/)
   - Gambit compiles to different targets other than C too, for example Javascript.
 It would be cool and interesting to see if this FFI could also support some of those
   - When LIPS and Biwascheme Javascript side is done then Gambit should be done too
 - [s48-r7rs](https://codeberg.org/prescheme/s48-r7rs)
+    - Need to study the implementation more
 - [prescheme](https://codeberg.org/prescheme/prescheme)
+    - Need to study the implementation more
 - [Loko](https://scheme.fail/)
     - Desires no C interop, I can respect that